3 Chapter 3: Maintaining and Growing Your Book of Business / Professional Practice

 Information is gold.
 For example, knowing that your client’s child is getting married provides you with the opportunity to send a card congratulating them.
 By sending a card, you are showcasing to your client that you remember them and the important events in their life.
 Typically, an advisor may see their clients twice a year, so remembering and acknowledging certain details will help the client keep you in mind for their future needs.

-How an Advisor Spends Their Time
+3.2.1 How Advisors Spend Their Time

 A research study completed by Dr. Derek Tharp in 2018 explored, “How Financial Planners Actually Do Financial Planning” (Tharp, 2018).
 He was able to determine what an advisor/planner does throughout the week in order to be successful.
 Figure 3.1 shows how lead advisors indicated they spend their time on a weekly basis.
 Some interested takeaways from this study follow.